 I researched the best alternatives for you.
 I used my personal opinion and knowledge, as well as the popularity of bass pedals on the professional worlds.

-Let’s dive right into the top 6 best bass distortion pedal effects reviews.
+Let’s dive right into the reviews of the top 6 best bass distortion pedals.

 MXR M80 Bass D.I.+